Matthew Hoffman's house

 This is a "then and now" image of the property.

 The photograph at the top was taken shortly after the police broke down the front door and rescued Sarah Maynard.
-The Google Street View image at the bottom is from May of 2023.
+The Google Street View image at the bottom is from May 2023.

 Note that the porch roof wasn't added until recent years.